moaiandin/stoplight.io/netlify/case-studies/hudya.md

   Hudya is a digital platform that is redefining and simplifying how traditional utilities and services can be purchased and managed.
 listSubtitle: >-
-  Hudya ideally wanted to have all of their API service built and managed in a single centralized platform.
-They were experiencing issues managing a large amount of specifications for their services and the corresponding documentation and they worried that merging all these files down the road would be painful and unsustainable.
+  Huday was experiencing issues managing a large amount of specifications for their services and the corresponding documentation and they worried that merging all these files down the road would be painful and unsustainable.
 image: /images/logo_hudya.png
 color: blue
 sidebar: